 This mighty mineral helps our hearts maintain a healthy rhythm, serving as an electrolyte that helps your heart uphold healthy electrical impulses that are key to its function.
 The right amount of magnesium helps keep your heart pumping at a steady, healthy rate.

-Magnesium also helps support healthy blood pressure and, by facilitating the exchange of potassium and sodium across cell membranes, magnesium can be a major boost to overall cardiovascular health, too.
+Magnesium also helps support healthy blood pressure and, by facilitating the exchange of potassium and sodium across cell membranes, magnesium can be a major factor in fostering overall cardiovascular health, too.

 Magnesium for Bone Health

 Most people associate calcium with bone heath.
-While it is the most important mineral for bone health, magnesium is important as well.
+While it is the most predominant mineral in bones, magnesium also plays a critical role.
 Low values of magnesium have been shown to impact bone health, particularly in postmenopausal women.